redhat-cip/swift-ring-tool/README.md

 # swift-ring-tool

 swift-ring-tool is a tool to increase the partition power of an OpenStack Swift ring without the need to copy all data to a new cluster.
+Migrating data from a cluster requires a second cluster with at least the size of the origin, which might not be applicable.

+The partition power for a Swift cluster has to be choosen carefully.
+Chosing a high value for a small cluster increases replication time significantly; however a low number limits the maximum size of a cluster.
+This tool makes it possible to increase the partition power; however a short downtime is required because files need to be renamed on the storage nodes.

 **Warning!
 By using this tool, you risk complete data loss.
 Test this tool in advance and make sure it works for you.**